 Evening | Surface flies | Light-weight setups |

-Target less busy stretches for better catch rates and enjoy the thrill of fishing on the Hutt River!
+Target quieter stretches for better catch rates and enjoy the unique thrill of angling on this Wellington river.

 Tidal Influences on Angling

-- Fish are more active during tidal changes, especially in the lower reaches.
+- Trout are more active during tidal changes, particularly near the estuary.

-- Look for areas with eddies and submerged structures where fish gather.
+- Focus on eddies and submerged structures where fish congregate for feeding.

-- Use silvery spinners to mimic bait fish during the whitebait run from October to mid-December.
+- Use silvery spinners to mimic baitfish during the whitebait run in spring.

 Tips for Successful Fishing Experiences